canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 We can save time and resources skipping this test if the ping test didn't work.
-Lets add a dependency of the second test on the first one like follows:
+Let's add a dependency of the second test on the first one like follows:

 .. code-block:: none
     :emphasize-lines: 4